 3) What does the & symbol mean in C++?

-In C++, the & symbol is utilized to store the variable address.
+In C++, the & symbol is used to store the memory address of a variable.

 4) What does it mean by dereferencing a pointer in C++?

-In C++, dereferencing is the process of accessing the value stored in the memory address.
+In C++, dereferencing involves retrieving the value stored at a specific memory location.

 For example: